 Take your pints out to the rooftop area, furnished with bar chairs and oil drums.

 You can jio your friends to Wiped Out Bar, a spacious rooftop gastropub with beers and bar snacks.
-Pints start from $8 and you can pair them with Fried Chicken Bao ($4.90) or Tater Tots ($3.50).
+Pints start from $9 and you can pair them with Fried Chicken Bao ($14 for 3) or Kimchi Tater Tots ($10).